Collective magnetic Higgs excitation in a pyrochlore ruthenate: Results

-\textit{Magnetic excitation spectrum}.-- We focus on temperatures above 5 K, therefore considering the Nd$^{3+}$ spins to be paramagnetic and thus assign any magnetic excitations in our study to Ru ions.
-In Figs. 1(a) and 1(b) we plot Bose-corrected Raman data obtained at 300 K and at 5 K in two different scattering geometries, distinguishing between the three allowed symmetry channels A$_{1g}$+T$_{2g}$ and E$_g$.
-In the energy range 33 meV -- 90 meV these spectra are dominated by phonon modes, which we will discuss in more detail below.
-Three low-energy excitations emerge below $T_{\mathrm{N}}$ at 32 meV, 25 meV, and 3 meV, marked by asterisks in Fig. 1(a).
-Since one-magnon excitations in the energy range $\approx$ 20 -- 35 meV were observed in the related spin-1/2 pyrochlore compound Y$_2$Ir$_2$O$_7$~\cite{nguyen-21}, as well as in Raman scattering experiments from powder samples of $A_2$Ru$_2$O$_7$ ($A$ = Y, Sm, Eu, Ho, Er)~\cite{jaehyeok-22}, we assign the two higher-lying excitations at 32 and 25 meV to one-magnon modes.
+Below 1.8 K, Nd$^{3+}$ spins are found to order in an all-in-all-out state~\cite{ku-18}.
+In our study we only focus on temperatures above 5 K, therefore we can consider the Nd spins to be paramagnetic~\cite{gaultois-13} and thus assign all magnetic excitations in our study to Ru ions.
+In Figs. 1a and 1b we plot Bose-corrected Raman data obtained at 300 and 5 K in two different scattering geometries, distinguishing between the three allowed symmetry channels $A_{\mathrm{1g}}$+$T_{\mathrm{2g}}$ and $E_{\mathrm{g}}$ (see also Supplementary Note 2 and Supplementary Figure 3).
+All spectral features in the energy range 33 -- 90 meV can be assigned to phonon modes, which we will discuss in more detail below.
+Three low-energy excitations emerge below $T_{\mathrm{N}}$ at 32, 25, and 3 meV, marked by asterisks in Fig. 1a.